Syriamme/alx-airbnb-project-documentation/README.md

-# Airbnb Clone Backend Documentation
+## Airbnb Clone Backend Documentation

-This repository contains the backend implementation and project documentation for the **Airbnb Clone** application.
-The backend is designed to handle server-side logic, database management, and API integration for the application.
+This repository includes the backend and the project documentation of the **Airbnb Clone** application.
+The backend is used to contain and implement the application’s server-side logic, databases, and APIs.

 ---